h4g3n-J/AllgemeineRegelungStyleSheet/README.md

 # AllgemeineRegelungStyleSheet
-just a stylesheet for my documentation
+a simple stylesheet that serves for my documentation needs